 The different techniques that can be used to spay have only grown since its first use.
 One method of spaying is called an ovariectomy, which involves the removal of both ovaries.
 A second method, ovariohysterectomy, involves removing the ovaries as well as the uterus (Kooistra, 2003).
 Since both procedures are successful in making the animal unable to reproduce, both are used in clinics around the world.
 Having two techniques increases the likelihood that these procedures will take place, and that they will be successful (Goethem et al, 2006).
 Removing only the ovaries is typically only done in small dogs and cats, much like castration in male animals.
 Whereas the full removal of the ovaries and the uterus is done to help prevent uterine cancers and ovarian issues as well as sterilize the animal.

-The major downfall of this procedure is that the animal is no longer able to produce a litter of puppies.
+The major downfall of this procedure is that the animal is no longer able to produce a litter of puppies or kittens.
 Although this seems obvious, it is important to note that small animals like cats and dogs have made a significant impact on humans and as time continues the majority of the human population will continue to want to own and cherish these animals (Rand et al, 2018).
 Domestication of these animals is important to humans.
 Many animals are used as support animals, service animals and therapy animals.
 To meet the needs of individuals that need these services, there needs to be more and more animals trained for this process.
 Therefore, not every animal must be fixed, rather just a larger percentage of the population.
 There needs to be some kind of measure to ensure that as sterilization of female small animals continues, it is not too many so that the populations can still survive.
-A secondary downfall of this procedure is that it does require a lot of trauma to the animal because female’s reproductive organs are entirely in.
+A secondary downfall of this procedure is that it does require a lot of trauma to the animal because female’s reproductive organs are entirely internal.
 This just means that the incision needed for this procedure is larger that of one for male animals.

 As mentioned before, many animals are spayed to help with overpopulation issues, especially in shelters.
 Some states, like California, have made it so that at 6 months of age, cats and dogs must be spayed.
 This applies to animals that are being adopted out of the shelter system.
 By addressing the overpopulation issue this way, families still get to adopt, and the animal is statistically more likely to be kept after being spayed.
 Legislation like this allows animals to live healthier lives and owners do not have to worry about litters of puppies or kittens appearing at their doorstep.
 This procedure provides many benefits for the animal and for the owner.